dcarlyle/Getting_and_Cleaning_Data/README.md

 ```

 .2.
 Remove data columns that are not std & mean
-# NOTE: As far as I can tell from ?data.table:, the argument is named "with" because it determines whether the column index should
-# be evaluated within the frame of the data.table, as it would be when using, e.g., base R's with() and within().
-# could do a subset command - http://www.inside-r.org/packages/cran/data.table/docs/subset.data.table
 ```{r}
 trainingX <- trainingX[, features$V1, with = FALSE]
 ```